Music (Sound Production)

 Write and perform songs.
 Collaborate on music.
 Organise shows.
 Practice and perform in a solo and group environment by taking part in the Certificate III in Music Performance.
 This two-year course will help you to being to establish your personal brand as a musician.
 Learn the music language and performance skills to develop your stagecraft, promotions and song writing.

-The music industry and production trade is in high demand nationwide.
+The music industry and sound production trade is in high demand nationwide.
 Recent years have seen a growth in industry demand for sound engineers, producers, mixers and Foley artists skilled in digital technology.
 Beyond the music industry, employment is also possible across film, television, gaming and digital device sectors.
 The course strongly focuses on providing students with a broad skill set that will enable them a wide range of employment opportunities within the music industry.

 Students are able to record using some of the finest equipment that you would normally only find in professional recording studios.
 This includes: